I am fascinated with what seems to be a basic human need for ornamentation.

 My paintings exploit a visual language that is used to decorate our homes and literally worn on our sleeve.

 In borrowing patterns from visual culture the viewer is provided with a sense of familiarity when viewing the work.
+As a culture we make very specific aesthetic demands of the objects and environments we choose to surround ourselves with.
 As an artist, I take what already exists in the world and reconfigure it, in order to reflect our current place and time.
-As a culture we make very specific aesthetic demands on all objects and environments.
-It is my hope that my paintings will adopt this aesthetic and walk the line of being seen as mere decorative objects and that of high art objects.